npgrosser/autowired/README.md

 ---

-## Example Application - FastAPI
+## Example Application — FastAPI

+Although FastAPI already provides a powerful dependency injection feature, you might want to reuse your autowired-based context classes.
-The following example shows how to use _autowired_ in a FastAPI application.
+The following example shows how to use autowired in a FastAPI application.
+It does not aim to replace FastAPI's dependency injection mechanism with autowired, but rather demonstrates how to seamlessly combine both.

 ```python
 from dataclasses import dataclass